m0rningdawning/aris/README.md

-# tetris-pygame
+# Aris: ASCII Tetris
-2D Tetris game made in Python with Pygame(Postponed for now 😉)
+Aris is an ASCII-styled Tetris clone made in Python for Windows and Linux.